craws/OpenAtlas/sphinx/source/examples/index.rst

 Examples
 ========

-..
-Note:: May need adaptions to reflect new tab navigation and menu label changes.

-Here, you can find step by step - examples for typical data entry scenarios, some of them are very project-specific, others have a broader scope.
+Here, you can find step-by-step examples for typical data entry scenarios, some of them are very project-specific, others have a broader scope.
 Please keep in mind, that there are always several different ways to enter the same set of data.
 The following examples are suggestions, but please discuss the